 BR_STATE_FORWARDINGif it was not, and propagating these changes down to the hardware

-port_disable: function invoked by the DSA slave network device ndo_close function when a port is administratively brought down, this function should be fully disabling a given switch port.
+port_disable: function invoked by the DSA user network device ndo_close function when a port is administratively brought down, this function should fully disable a given switch port.
 DSA takes care of marking the port with

 BR_STATE_DISABLEDand propagating changes to the hardware if this port is disabled while being a bridge member